RWS/Sdl-Community/index.md

 ## Issues

-If you find an issue you report it [here](https://github.com/sdl/SDL-Community/issues).
+If you find any issues or you would like to see new features please open issue [here](https://github.com/sdl/SDL-Community/issues).